Advertising Expense Deduction

 established by Congress in 1992 was not disrupted.

-even the threat of disruption of service to cable or satellite
+negotiations involve even the threat of disruption of service to

-very few instances in which service disruption does occur
+The very few instances in which service disruption does

 retransmission consent negotiations.